powerlanguage/exquisite/README.md

 yarn start-serve
 ```

-Not quite sure about production.
+For prod:

-Think running `yarn build` will get the client prepped to be served by the server.
+Run `yarn build` to get the client prepped to be served by the server.

+Upload the repo to a server and run `yarn start-server`.
+The react app from `/build/` should be served to any request.

 Currently `rsync`ing the required files to an ec2 instance: